philippeitis/cpsc312-project/README.md

 Example: define fnName :: [arg1, arg2] -> [output1, output2] | doc
 ```

-An example session with the CLI:
+An example session with the CLI, which demonstrates the usage of everything except help and launch:

 ```console
 user:~/cpsc312-project/prolog$ swipl main.pl